Rarely Asked Questions

 wxWidgets applications display noticeably faster using gtk1.2.
 Also, if you're not using gnome as your desktop, and your distro is a 2005/6

 version or older, the way gtk2, wxWidgets and the theme engine interact results in severe ugliness.
-It's not a problem nowadays, and almost everyone should use gtk2.
+It's not a problem nowadays, and almost everyone should use gtk2 or 3.

 - And what about wxX11?